titos999/TV-Shows-Application/README.md

 7. Scalable size units
 8. ROOM Database

-This project can be used as a reference for developing an Android application using MVVM and best practises using JAVA.
+This project can be used as a reference for developing an Android application in Java using MVVM Architecture.